owTnitraM/cassino-clicker-game/README.md

 ## License

-This project is licensed under the [Apache 2.0 License](http://www.apache.org/licenses/) — see the `LICENSE` file for details.
+This project is licensed under a custom license — see the `LICENSE` file for details.

 ---